ajs-xmr/XMRpos/README.md

 ### MoneroPay
 Here you enter the server address for your MoneroPay instance.

-You can also choose to change the request interval which is how often the app will manually check the MoneroPay instance to look for changes instead of waiting for a callback (NOT YET SUPPORTED)
+You can also choose to change the request interval which is how often the app will manually check the MoneroPay instance to look for changes instead of waiting for a callback

 The number of required confirmations can also be changed here (0-conf, 1-conf or 10-conf)